OPINION: Enjoy yourselves, but maintain vigilance amid COVID-19 pandemic - BC Local News

 It is definitely a message that bears repeating: stay vigilant and stay safe.

 We are beyond fortunate to live in one of the most beautiful places in the world.
-On sunny, summer days, we want to be out, enjoying the majesty that is the Parksville Qualicum Beach area.
+On sunny, summer days, we want to be out, enjoying the majesty that is Vancouver Island.

 We get that.
 We support that.